 Where the matter is remitted for action to the Select Disciplinary Committee, the Provost shall have the authority to suspend the student.
 Whether a student is suspended pending disciplinary action will depend on the circumstances of the case.
 Where a student has been suspended, the Select Disciplinary Committee will meet within 14 days.
-This timescale may not be adhered to if the allegations are complex and/or involve detailed investigation and/or a number of witnesses.
+This timescale may be modified if the allegations are complex and/or involve detailed investigation and/or a number of witnesses.